1843 - 1917

-This did not discourage them, for they stayed and opened a store under their name.
+Apparently not discouraged, they stayed and opened a store under their name.
 They sold wood, hides, flour, and grain.
 Samuel died in 1878, leaving Yetta with four children and the store.
 In true frontier fashion, Yetta Kohn took over the business.
 Four years later she sold the store and moved her family to the village of La Cinta near the present-day Conchas Dam.
 In La Cinta she opened a general store, became the village’s postmistress, and ran a ferry across the Canadian River.
 She made and saved enough money to start buying parcels of land.
 In time she acquired enough land to create a partnership to form the 4V Ranch on which they ran cattle.
 At one point, the 4V owned 3,858 head of cattle.

-Never one to stay still, Yetta and her family next moved to Montoya, where they purchased a store, opened a bank, and acquired more land; this time through the Homestead Act.
+Never one to stay still, Yetta and her family next moved to Montoya, where they purchased a store, opened a bank, and acquired more land, this time through the Homestead Act.
 Through Yetta’s foresight, grit, and hard work, the family became influential locally as well as statewide.
 One of her sons was a delegate at New Mexico’s Constitutional Convention.

-Vertical File, “Letta Kohn,” Fray Angélico Chávez History Library, Palace of the Governors
+“Letta Kohn.”
+Vertical File, Fray Angélico Chávez History Library, Palace of the Governors.